abbeyperini/100-days-of-code/log.md

 **Today's Progress**: Made the design responsive/mobile friendly, deployed the app, implemented the login as guest, and fixed redux-persist (installed yesterday) so my client side authentication is finally working reliably.
 Now for the fun CSS!

 **Link(s) to work** https://github.com/abbeyperini/BujoToGo

+### Day 75: December 16, Wednesday

+**Today's Progress**: Pushed a new logo, fixed the favicon, populated my app with dummy data, finished the README, and wrote a blog about some cool CSS I designed.

+**Link(s) to work** https://github.com/abbeyperini/BujoToGo

+### Day 76: December 17, Thursday

+**Today's Progress**: Wrote client side login and registration, picked a direction for view design for current project.

+**Link(s) to work** https://github.com/brodri4/Gachasphere-client